The following article taken from Mountain News.

 Sierra offers tubing at its Blizzard Mountain two rope-tow park located next to the lower parking lot (the first one you come to on the left).
 There are two lanes which makes for racing fun.
 Tubing is $25 for two hours including the tube and tubing lift access.
 There is also a snow play area for the little ones (and big ones).

-Corner of Hwys 50 and 28, on the way to Carson City in Nevada.
+Spooner Summit Corner of Highways 50 and 28, on the way to Carson City in Nevada.

 This is a highly popular free sledding area with a huge hill.
 Great for all skill levels depending on how far up you walk.
 There's no place to buy food and drink, but you will find toilets available.
-In Nevada, there is no Sno-Park program, so be sure to park well off teh highway to avoid getting a big, fat ticket.
+In Nevada, there is no Snow-Park program, so be sure to park well off the highway to avoid getting a big, fat ticket.

 This short and sweet little hill is mostly for small children and timid grown-ups.
 The crowds are light and the fun, especially for little kids, is in good supply.